1 Bg 9-1972: The Most Confidential Knowledge

 > between the lower and higher classes of men; anyone can

 > take to it.
-The most simple man taking shelter of the pure
+The most simple man taking center of the pure

 > devotee can be purified by proper guidance.
 According to